Rumiñawi (Inca warrior): Life

 Born in Pillaro in modern Tungurahua Province in Ecuador, his given name was Ati II Pillahuaso.
 Inca historians tend to believe that he was Atahualpa's half-brother, born from a native noble woman.

 Later in life, after becoming an important warrior and military leader, he was called Rumiñawi (Kichwa rumi meaning stone, rock; ñawi meaning eye, face, "stone eye", "stone face", "rock eye" or "rock face").

 When Francisco Pizarro imprisoned Atahualpa and held him in the Ransom Room, Rumiñawi took forces to Cajamarca to deliver a huge amount of gold for his release.

 After the Spaniards executed Atahualpa, Rumiñawi returned to Quito.
 He is believed to have ordered the Treasure of the Llanganatis thrown into a lake or buried in snow.

 Sebastián de Benalcázar headed to Quito, intent on any treasure he could recover.
 The forces of Rumiñawi and Benalcázar met at the Battle of Mount Chimborazo, where Rumiñawi was defeated.
 However, before the Spanish forces captured Quito, its treasures were secreted away.

 Rumiñawi had ordered the ancient city of Quito to be burned.
 He also ordered the principal ladies of the temples who refused to flee to be killed to prevent their being captured by the foreign soldiers.
 Rumiñahui was eventually captured by the Spanish, who tortured and killed him, enraged at his barbarity.
-They also wanted the treasure.
-But he never revealed the location of the treasure.
+They also wanted the treasure, but he never revealed its location.